reduxjs/redux/docs/FAQ.md

 ## React Redux

 <a id="react-not-rerendering"></a>
-### Why isn’t my component re-rendering, or my mapStateToProps running?
+### Why isn't my component re-rendering, or my mapStateToProps running?

 Accidentally mutating or modifying your state directly is by far the most common reason why components do not re-render after an action has been dispatched.
 Redux expects that your reducers will update their state “immutably”, which effectively means always making copies of your data, and applying your changes to the copies.
 If you return the same object from a reducer, Redux assumes that nothing has been changed, even if you made changes to its contents.
 Similarly, React Redux tries to improve performance by doing shallow equality reference checks on incoming props in `shouldComponentUpdate`, and if all references are the same, returns `false` to skip actually updating your original component.

-It’s important to remember that whenever you update a nested value, you must also return new copies of anything above it in your state tree.
+It's important to remember that whenever you update a nested value, you must also return new copies of anything above it in your state tree.
 If you have `state.a.b.c.d`, and you want to make an update to `d`, you would also need to return new copies of `c`, `b`, `a`, and `state`.
 This [state tree mutation diagram](http://arqex.com/wp-content/uploads/2015/02/trees.png) demonstrates how a change deep in a tree requires changes all the way up.

 Note that “updating data immutably” does *not* mean that you must use [Immutable.js](https://facebook.github.io/immutable-js/), although that is certainly an option.
 You can do immutable updates to plain JS objects and arrays using several different approaches: